arangodb/docs/3.6/oneshard.md

 DB-Servers.
 This can result in performance gains because usually multiple DB-Servers (and a Coordinator) are involved in the execution of a query.

-Without the OneShard feature query processing works as follows: The Coordinator accepts and analyzes the query.
-If collections are accessed the Coordinator distributes the accesses to collections to different DB-Servers that hold parts (shards) of the collections in question.
+Without the OneShard feature query processing works as follows:

+- The Coordinator accepts and analyzes the query.
+- If collections are accessed then the Coordinator distributes the accesses to collections to different DB-Servers that hold parts (shards) of the collections in question.
-This distributed access requires network-traffic from coordinator to dbservers and back from dbserves to coordinators and is therefore expensive.
-Another cost factor is the memory and cpu-time required on the coordinator, when it has to process several concurrent complex queries.
-In such situations coordinators might become a bottleneck in query processing.
-Because they need to send and receive data on several connections, build up results for collection accesses from the received parts followed by further processing.
+- This distributed access requires network-traffic from Coordinator to DB-Servers and back from DB-Servers to Coordinators and is therefore expensive.

+Another cost factor is the memory and CPU time required on the Coordinator when it has to process several concurrent complex queries.
+In such situations Coordinators may become a bottleneck in query processing, because they need to send and receive data on several connections, build up results for collection accesses from the received parts followed by further processing.

-If the one shard feature can be used for a query then the whole query is pushed to a db-server and executed on the server.
-The coordinator will only get back the final result.
-This can reduce resource usage and communication overhead for the coordinator dramatically as shown in the [example]() below.
+If the OneShard feature can be used for a query then the whole query is pushed to a DB-Server and executed on that server.
+The Coordinator will only get back the final result.
+This can reduce resource usage and communication overhead for the coordinator dramatically as shown below.

 How to use the OneShard feature?
 --------------------------------

-In order to use the OneShard feature you just need to have the ArangoDB enterprise edition installed.
+In order to use the OneShard feature you just need to have the ArangoDB Enterprise Edition installed.
 Then the optimizer will automatically make use of the OneShard feature if the collections used in the query are eligible.
 To be eligible the single shards of all the collections in question have to be on the same DB-Server and have to use the same sharding instructions.
 Internally, this is ensured by setting the `distributeShardsLike` attribute for collections properly.

 ### Setting up Databases and Collections

-The easiest way to make use of the OneShard Feature is to create a database with the extra option `{ sharding: "single" }`.
+The easiest way to make use of the OneShard feature is to create a database with the extra option `{ sharding: "single" }`.
 As done in the following
 example: